ClustML: A Measure of Cluster Pattern Complexity in Scatterplots Learnt from Human-labeled Groupings: Related work

 \section{Related work}

-We review related work on VQMs designed to detect and quantify cluster patterns, VQMs built from data rather than heuristics, and merging decision techniques used in Gaussian Mixture Models specific to the ClustRank approach.
+We review related work on visual quality measures (VQMs) designed to detect and quantify cluster patterns, VQMs built from data rather than heuristics, and merging decision techniques used in Gaussian Mixture Models specific to our GMM-based VQM approach.

-\subsection{Visual Quality Measure for Clustering}
+\subsection{Visual quality measure for clustering}

-Visual cluster patterns have been taxonomized~\cite{taxonomySepme_SedlmairTMT12} and empiric ally studied~\cite{VisualClusterAnalysis_PandeyKFBB16}.
-These works show the rich variety of characteristics, demonstrating how challenging it is to develop VQMs for such loosely defined types of pattern.
-Several approaches have been proposed to design Visual Quality Measures for grouping patterns each focusing on some specific definition.
-The Clumpiness measure \cite{Tukey1985} detects clumps in a scatterplot.
-It is part of the Scagnostics scatterplot descriptors \cite{Wilkinson_scagnostics2005}.
+Visual cluster patterns have been taxonomized~\cite{taxonomySepme_SedlmairTMT12} and empirically studied~\cite{VisualClusterAnalysis_PandeyKFBB16}.
+These works show various characteristics, demonstrating how challenging it is to develop VQMs for such loosely defined pattern types.
+Several approaches have been proposed to design VQMs for grouping patterns, each focusing on some specific definition.
+The Clumpiness measure~\cite{Tukey1985} detects clumps in a scatterplot.
+It is part of the Scagnostics scatterplot descriptors~\cite{Wilkinson_scagnostics2005}.
 Other VQM approaches are based on CLIQUE clustering~\cite{Johansson_clustqualmetric2009}.
 Existing VQMs are mostly heuristics loosely related to human perceptual data.
-For instance, Pandey \textit{et al.}~\cite{VisualClusterAnalysis_PandeyKFBB16} showed that Scagnostics are not well-related to their participants judgements (and were never specifically designed for that).
-In contrast, ClustRank is a data-driven VQM directly optimized to mimic human judgments.
+For instance, Pandey \textit{et al.}~\cite{VisualClusterAnalysis_PandeyKFBB16} showed that Scagnostics are not well-related to their participants' judgments (they were never explicitly designed for that, though).